 - Passage of drug screening (upon selection to the program)

-There are also a few programs that, upon successful completion, allow for direct entry into the Apprenticeship Program.
+There are also programs in the Apprenticeship Readiness Collective that, upon successful completion, allow for direct entry into a NYC Building Trades Apprenticeship Program.
 The names and websites for these direct entry programs follow: